 The side part is a parting that is styled to the side.
 This can be incorporated into a range of hairstyles that differ in length and the appeal is how it can draw attention to your features, giving you a masculine and flattering finish.
 In addition, the right look can create volume and fullness in your hair, which makes this an option that will tick all the boxes.

 21. Korean Side Swept Fringe

 The right bangs can update your hairstyle and complement your face shape and features in so many ways.
-There are multiple looks to choose from, which makes finding the perfect option a challenging task.
-But have no fear, the Korean side-swept fringe will transform your haircut as it sweeps across the face, creating balance and adding texture.
+There are multiple looks to choose from, making finding the perfect option challenging.
+But have no fear; the Korean side-swept fringe will transform your haircut as it sweeps across the face, creating balance and adding texture.

 22. Korean Slick Back

-The Korean slick back is the ideal way to give yourself a trendy yet masculine appearance.
+The Korean slick back is ideal for giving yourself a trendy yet masculine appearance.
 It is simple and easy to achieve, with the hair brushed backward at the hairline and secured with a styling product like gel or pomade.
 This is an excellent option for keeping the hair away from your face and creating a polished finish.
 Don’t believe us?
 Let this photo be all the inspiration you need for your next trip to the barber.

 23. Korean Straight Fringe